-Puppet Centre - promoting, developing and connecting puppetry in England
+Puppet Centre - *promoting and celebrating the art of puppetry*

 Established in 1974 as a trust and registered charity, Puppet Centre is the national development agency for puppetry and object animation and focuses on contemporary performance practice, encouraging innovation, whilst also respecting and preserving the heritage of the art form.

 Puppet Centre’s strategic role incorporates the use of puppetry in outdoor arts, carnival, dance, opera, screen animation, and theatre sectors.
 Anticipating and responding to artistic developments and changes in audience engagement, the organisation’s long-term role has taken a range of strategic routes over its 49 year history.